 Over the past twelve years, Buffalo Joe (author of the Incense Travel’s travel blog) has been traversing the streets of Hanoi capital, taking world travelers on incredible journeys throughout Vietnam, and traveling to other regions of Indochina and beyond.

-After founding Incense Travel offering custom trips to Vietnam, Laos and Cambodia with superlative guides, detailed, unusual itineraries, discriminating hotel and restaurant suggestions and seamless ground service.
-Joe holds tight to his love for street food.
+Since founding Incense Travel offering custom trips to Vietnam, Laos and Cambodia with superlative guides, detailed, unusual itineraries, discriminating hotel and restaurant suggestions and seamless ground service.
+Joe holds tight to his love for food, especially street food.

 He specializes in Hanoi street food and wet markets, and has recently designed a series of culinary itineraries for travelers and food enthusiasts.
-These long trips have been carefully planned to give travelers an authentic taste of Vietnam, attuning to the rhythms of food through the day and through the seasons.
+His food tours have been carefully planned to give travelers an authentic taste of Vietnam, attuning to the rhythms of food through the day and through the seasons.
 Joe’s tours range from three hours, morning or afternoon, to a full day eat-a-thon.

 Twice every day, Joe guides a three-hour private food tour (suggested times: 9h00 - 12h00, 16h00 - 19h00) to share his passion for the Vietnamese food.
 On these food tours, you walk to visit the food stands and markets, sampling the produce with ongoing explanations of local ingredients and food practices, as well as strange food items.
 It’s really a day-in-the-life experience in Hanoi, as you walk and eat like a local and also get to know about the daily life of the people in the capital of a communist country.